salomellabres/openduck/README.md

                                   [-r RECEPTOR] [-n SMD_CYCLES] [-m MD_LENGTH] [-W WQB_THRESHOLD]
                                   [-v INIT_VELOCITIES] [-d INIT_DISTANCE] [-g GPU_ID]

+OpenDuck openMM protocol starting from an amber topology and coordinates.
+Using the amber topology (prmtop) and coordinates (inpcrd), identifies the main interaction and perform seriate iterations of md and smd cycles are performed until the WQB or max_cycles threshold is reached.

 optional arguments:
   -h, --help            show this help message and exit -y YAML_INPUT, --yaml-input YAML_INPUT